 • A small bench: A bench is similar to a loveseat in that you can squeeze more people on it if you need to.
 The benefit to benches – they’re typically less bulky and expensive, and the options are endless – like traditional wood, reclaimed rustic wood, or vintage chic.

 o Tip: Add a faux sheepskin throw or blanket to your bench to warm it up a bit.

 • Wooden palette DIY couch: The best part about these?
 They’re customizable and so easy to DIY!
 Stack some wooden pallets and then add outdoor cushions, a folded up thick duvet, pillows and throw blankets, or whatever you can find to up the comfy factor.

-• Practical poufs: There are all sorts of different poufs out there – from short and round to square to and squat.
-The best part is, you can mix and match, and stack or store these depending on how many guests you have.
+• Practical poufs: There are all sorts of different poufs out there – from short and round to square and tall.
+The best part is, you can mix and match, and stack or store these depending on how many roommates you have.

 • Tall, skinny bar stools: Have limited space or a high balcony railing?
 These have a small footprint and sit you up higher, so you can make the most of your view.